OpenAMP/openamp-docs/demos/system_reference-ST.rst

       stm32mp15-disco-oss login: root

-There is 2 ways to start the coprocessor:
+There are 2 ways to start the coprocessor:

 * During the runtime, by the Linux remoteproc framework